ironbar/arc25/docs/04_Initial_Plan.md

 The idea is to frame ARC as a reinforcement learning problem.
 The system is given a new task and it needs to learn as efficiently as possible.
 It is like playing a game, but instead of hitting the buttons we have to write code.
 The code generates an output that is evaluated against the ground truth and returns an score.

+Finding the right program is equivalent to finding the right trajectory to solve a game.
+Instead of actions we write code, but the problem is exactly the same.
+When we want to solve a new task in ARC is the same as wanting to solve a new game.
+We can frame the problem as a Reinforcement learning game, with a very sparse reward.

 The challenge is how to create a very efficient system to do this: how to design the DSL, how to pre-train the model, how to do split the compute between inference and test-time training...
 There is a huge number of possibilities that we need to explore to find the winning system.